 Secondary school class photo (BPGHS).
 Looking stern and morose, even though I wasn’t trying to be. <.<

-JC class photo (Pioneer Junior College, a new JC then).
+JC class photo.
 Same issue of face appearing broader and rounder than it really was.
 And goodness, my fringe always had a way of looking awkward on photos!

 And the thing is, I actually looked okay here compared to other photos of me at that time!
 Some, I couldn’t even recognize myself!!
 It was as if it was a different person altogether.
 Even my friends would ask me why I looked so different in photos compared to IRL, which I didn’t have a response to. <.<“